 Store meloxicam at room temperature away from moisture and heat.
 Keep the bottle tightly closed when not in use.

 Throw away any unused meloxicam that is older than 4 months old.
 Do not take this medicine if the expiration date on the label has passed.

 Meloxicam can interact with other medications.
 Tell your doctor all prescription and over-the-counter medications and supplements you take.
 Meloxicam should not be taken with aspirin or other NSAIDs.
 Avoid drinking alcohol while taking meloxicam.

 Is Meloxicam Addictive?

-However, sometimes, Meloxicam is still abused.
-Some people take too much of the drug precisely because they think it is not addictive, which can lead to other problems.
+However, meloxicam still has the potential for abuse.
+Some people take too much of the drug precisely because they think it is not addictive, leading to other problems.
 People misuse the drug for many reasons, and, in this regard, taking meloxicam does not completely rule out the issue of abuse.

 Is Meloxicam Safer Than Opioids?

 Many people are trying to find an alternative to opioids.
 These drugs have caused much of the US’s addiction, death, and ancillary health problems today.
 Meloxicam might be a helpful alternative, but it is still important to remember the truth about both drugs by comparing meloxicam to opioids.